MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ## To install an Orchestrator management server

-1. On the server where you want to install Orchestrator, start the Orchestra Setup Wizard.
+1. On the server where you want to install Orchestrator, start the Orchestrator Setup Wizard.

     To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.